omagarwal25/fll2019-20/README.md

-# fll2019-20
+# FLL2019-20

-this is to use in the FLL 2019-20 Season
+This is to use in the FLL 2019-20 Season
+Contains tools to use during the Season

-Contains Programs such as Gyro Turning and PID Line following
+This respitory has MicroPython code for Move Tank, Gyro Turning, Gyro Following, and PID Line Following